cjratcliff/ml-compiled/docs/hyperparameter_optimization.rst

 Then every combination is tested one by one by training a model with those settings and calculating the accuracy on the validation set.

+Effectiveness
+________________
-Believed to be less efficient than random search (see `Bergstra and Bengio (2012) <http://jmlr.csail.mit.edu/papers/volume13/bergstra12a/bergstra12a.pdf>`_.
+Grid search is believed to be less efficient than random search, particularly when tuning a large number of parameters. (`Bergstra and Bengio (2012) <http://jmlr.csail.mit.edu/papers/volume13/bergstra12a/bergstra12a.pdf>`_.

+The reasoning is that typically in neural networks a few hyperparameters matter a great deal and most do not change the results much.
+Grid search looks at exponentially fewer values of each hyperparameter than random search does.
+In essence, grid search wastes far more time evaluating combinations of variables that don't matter.

 Neural Architecture Search
 ----------------------------